forrestthewoods/MallocMicrobench/blog.md

 `std::chrono` clocks have a maximum precision of 100 nanoseconds.
 My initial replay system used `std::chrono::high_resolution_clock` and my report produced malloc times of either 0ns or 100ns.
 This is clearly insufficient for what I'm attempting to measure.

 Using RDTSC is tricky.
 The conversion from ticks to nanoseconds requires procedurally measuring RDTSC against another timer.
 I performed twenty 5-millisecond spins to calibrate.
 The result does vary.
 My i7-8700k machine computes 0.270564 nanoseconds per tick.
 The inverse of which almost perfectly matches my 3.7 GHz CPU.

+## Embedded

+If you read this post and want to reply "this is completely wrong because embedded" just stop and delete your snarky comment now.
+Yes, the rules are extremely different for embedded.
+Servers, desktops, consoles, smartphones, and embedded all have different requirements and characteristics.

 # TODO